 The symptoms of worn brakes are shaking upon braking, brake squealing, and brake grinding.
 Each braking symptom indicates a different issue with the braking system but all symptoms require immediate attention by a certified mechanic.
 Some further information on why these symptoms occur can be ascertained in figure A. In Figure A. you can see a set of used brake pads with multiple issues due to wear.
 The glazed or glassy-looking surface is an issue that occurs as brake pads wear and have been overheated.
 Overheating of brakes can be due to hard braking downhill, riding the brakes, panic stops, etc. Brakes can also overheat due to the brake pads or rotors being low on material and not being able to dissipate heat properly.

-The reference to heat cracks and pitting shows that there was a braking instance that caused a pad surface failure due to the brakes heated up so much the material cracked.
-And lastly the item referred to as the metal wear indicator is a tab of sheet metal that protrudes in the direction of the friction surface off of the brake pad backing.
+The reference to heat cracks and pitting shows that there was a braking instance that caused a pad surface failure due to the brakes heating up so much the material cracked.
+Lastly the item referred to as the metal wear indicator is a tab of sheet metal that protrudes in the direction of the friction surface off of the brake pad backing.
 The purpose of the wear indicator is to alert the driver with an audible warning when the pads get low.
-When the friction surface on the brake pads in figure A. wear down there will be a point where this sheet metal tab touches the rotor and makes an audible warning that sounds like a screeching to alert drivers that the pads are low and in need of replacement.
+When the friction surface on the brake pads in Figure A. wear down there will be a point where this sheet metal tab touches the rotor and makes an audible warning that sounds like a screeching to alert drivers that the pads are low and in need of replacement.
 Figure B. shows a set of new brake pads that has none of the issues discovered on the brake pads in Figure A.

 How much does a brake job cost?

 On average, a “brake job” would consist of replacement of brake pads and brake rotors on either the front or the rear, which will cost between $400 - $600.